johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-11-18-azure-standard-tests-with-bicep.md

 When run, it invokes our `ping-them.bicep` module, passing two URLs to test.

-When executed, you end up with a delightful "Availability test" (which is your standard test) in Azure:
+When executed, you end up with a delightful "availability test" (which is your standard test) in Azure:

 ![screenshot of an Availability test in the Azure Portal](../static/blog/2021-11-18-azure-standard-tests-with-bicep/screenshot-azure-portal-availability.png)